LEADR-official/leadr-docs/docs/api/http-api/boards.md

     board_id: Unique identifier for the board.
     request: Board update details (all fields optional).
     service: Injected board service dependency.
+    auth: Authentication context with user info.

 Returns:
     BoardResponse with the updated board details.

 Raises:
+    403: User does not have access to this board's account.
     404: Board not found.

 > Body parameter